Home · Blog · Economics & Policy · · Updated Nov 21, 2025 · 6 min read

 TL;DR:

-Bokolo Cash is a mobile CBDC pilot by the Central Bank of Solomon Islands and SORAMITSU, enabling instant QR code payments.
+Bokolo Cash is a central bank digital currency (CBDC) proof-of-concept by the Central Bank of Solomon Islands (CBSI) and SORAMITSU, enabling mobile QR code payments for selected users.

 Modernizing Payments Across the Pacific

-Few financial initiatives in the Pacific are as ambitious as Bokolo Cash—a digital currency pilot launched by the Central Bank of Solomon Islands (CBSI) and Japan’s fintech pioneer SORAMITSU.
+Few financial initiatives in the Pacific match the ambition of Bokolo Cash—a digital currency PoC created by the Central Bank of Solomon Islands (CBSI) and Japan’s fintech firm SORAMITSU.

 Key Takeaways